Protection of personal data (GDPR)

 Duty to disclose information

 The GDPR stipulates that you must justify the registration and use of data in your possession.
 You must provide transparent information.
-You should also let people know:
+You should let your customers or staff know:

 • which personal data you intend to use